legislation/clml-schema/README.md

 * Issue 171488633 - the legislation.xsd schema can now be used for validation with MSXML4 or .Net validators (changes to atom.xsd and xml.xsd)

+* Issue #161958070 - hanged the model for the attributes on ukm:Correction to have stricter validation rules

 * TBD

 ## Top-level schemas